Kanō Jigorō: Educator

 Although Kanō promoted judo whenever he could, he earned his living as an educator.

-Kanō entered Tokyo Imperial University during June 1877.
+Kanō entered University of Tokyo during June 1877.
 He majored in political science and economics, which at that time were taught by the Department of Aesthetics and Morals.
+One of his most beloved teachers was the American scholar Ernest Fenollosa.
 He graduated in July 1882, and the following month he began work as a professor, fourth class, at the Gakushuin, or Peers School, in Tokyo.
 In 1883, Kanō was appointed professor of economics at Komaba Agricultural College (now the Faculty of Agriculture at University of Tokyo), but during April 1885, he returned to Gakushuin, with the position of principal.

 In January 1891, Kanō was appointed to a position at the Ministry of Education.
 In August 1891, he gave up this position to become a dean at the Fifth Higher Normal School (present-day Kumamoto University).
 One of the teachers at Fifth Higher between 1891 and 1893 was Lafcadio Hearn.
 Around this same time, Kanō married.
 His wife, Sumako Takezoe, was the daughter of a former Japanese ambassador to Korea.
 Eventually, the couple had six daughters and three sons.

 During the summer of 1892, Kanō went to Shanghai to help establish a program that would allow Chinese students to study in Japan.
 Kanō revisited Shanghai during 1905, 1915, and 1921.

 In January 1898, Kanō was appointed director of primary education at the Ministry of Education, and in August 1899, he received a grant that allowed him to study in Europe.
-His ship left Yokohama on 13 September 1899, and he arrived in Marseilles on 15 October.
+His ship left Yokohama on 13 September 1899, and he arrived in Marseille on 15 October.
 He spent about a year in Europe, and during this trip, he visited Paris, Berlin, Brussels, Amsterdam, and London.
 He returned to Japan in 1901.
 Soon after returning to Japan, he resumed his post as president of Tokyo Higher Normal School, and he remained in this position until his retirement on 16 January 1920.
 He also helped establish Nada Middle High School in 1928 at Kobe, which later became one of highest-ranked private high schools in Japan.